-Sewage that leaks from waterlogged sewer pipes will also contaminate the ocean, sooner or later, making it dangerous to enjoy what the sea has to offer.
+Sewage leaking from waterlogged sewer pipes will also contaminate the ocean sooner or later, making it dangerous to enjoy what the sea has to offer.

 A few hours after a major precipitation event, the ocean water becomes a paradise for E. coli (Escherichia coli), amoeba, protozoa, and other pathogens.